arshad-yaseen/monacopilot/README.md

 | `complete` | Indicates that there is a character after the cursor but not immediately.
 In this mode, the AI will generate content to complete the text from the cursor position. |
 | `continue` | Indicates that there is no character after the cursor.
 In this mode, the AI will generate content to continue the text from the cursor position.                    |

-For additional `completionMetadata` needs, please [open an issue](https://github.com/arshad-yaseen/monacopilot/issues/new).
+For additional `metadata` needs, please [open an issue](https://github.com/arshad-yaseen/monacopilot/issues/new).

 The `customPrompt` function should return an object with two properties: